Stay positive and have gratitude.

 What does your typical day look like and how do you make it productive?

 Productivity is a direct result of scheduling and adhering to priorities.
 For many years my day consisted of meditation, exercise, reading, breakfast and starting my work schedule at 8.
 I was at the radio studio from 8-11.
 I saw patients in the office from 11:30 to 6.
 From 2-3, I worked on calls.
 It also gave me time to address the unexpected demands of the day.
-After 20 successful years, I no longer work on the radio, however my morning routine remains the same and I start my official workday still at 8 am, 2-3 is calls and I finish at 6.
+After 20 successful years, I no longer work on the radio (Duke and The Doctor), however my morning routine remains the same and I start my official workday still at 8 am, 2-3 is calls and I finish at 6.

 How do you bring ideas to life?